Tatsulok

-"Tatsulok" (paraphrased as Pyramid) is a Filipino folk song originally composed by Rom Dongeto in 1989 and performed in 1991 by his trio folk-rock band Buklod, which includes Noel Cabangon and Rene Boncocan.
+"Tatsulok" is a Filipino folk song originally composed by Rom Dongeto in 1989 and released in 1991 by his folk-rock trio band Buklod, which includes Noel Cabangon and Rene Boncocan.
 The song explains to a young man that there's an ongoing war and that the war is just the effect of a bigger problem.
 It tells the young man to take action and topple a pyramid upside-down to end a never-ending war between the rich and the poor.

 The song was popularized in 2007 by the band Bamboo when they released their version of the song as a single from their third album We Stand Alone Together.
 Since the release of Bamboo's Tatsulok, the song has become the anthem of young Filipino activists.